smalley1992/smalley1992.github.io/README.md

-A single page website for the Octopus Tracker tariff, ability to choose region and date.
-Region can be set in the URL with the variable /?region=M - Example: https://octopustracker.small3y.co.uk/?region=M
+A single page website for the Octopus Tracker tariff, ability to choose region, date and tarrif.
+Region can be set in the URL with the variable /?region=M - Example: https://octopustracker.small3y.co.uk/?region=M&tariff=SILVER-24-04-03

+Tariffs:
+SILVER-24-04-03 - April 2024
+SILVER-23-12-06 - November 2023

 Regions:
 A – Eastern England